PrinceErias/PrinceErias/README.md

-- 👋 Heya, I am Erias, ruler of <insert your dad's name here>
+- 👋 Heya, I am Erisai, ruler of <insert your dad's name here>
 - 👀 I like making stupid mods for fabricMC and reprogramming children.
 (My daughter is an AI, it's fine)
 - 🌱 I'm in the proccess of learning how to be a functioning member of society.
 Also how to not kill everyone that pisses me off.
 - 💞️ I’m looking for a hot dud whose dad I can smash.